papiodesu/leptos_book/src/view/07_errors.md

 }
 ```

-Now, if you type "42」, 「value」 is 「Ok(42)" and you’ll see
+Now, if you type "42", "value" is "Ok(42)" and you’ll see

 ```
 You entered 42
 ```

-If you type "foo」, value is 「Err(_)」 and the 「fallback" will render.
+If you type "foo", value is "Err(_)" and the "fallback" will render.
 We’ve chosen to render
 the list of errors as a "String", so you’ll see something like

 ```